Best practices for Reservation API implementation¶

 last_changed (except in special cases)¶

-Our API selects only messages that have not yet been delivered by default, so the
+last_changed query parameter, the Reservations API selects only messages that have not yet been delivered or processed successfully.

 An example of reasonable use of